brown-bird/Cookbook/data_structures/data_structures_usage.md

 #### TreeMap

 SortedMap implementation.
 Red Black Tree implementation.
 Sorted by natural ordering of it's keys or via a Comparator provided at map creation time.
 Guaraneed log(n) time cost for `containsKey`, `get`, `put`, and `remove` operations. **Not synchronized**.

+---

+### Needs

+Index based access

+* Array
+* ArrayList

+Frequent iteration

+* Array
+* ArrayList

+Frequent Insertions and Deletions

+* LinkedList

+Constant Time Storage and Retrieval based on content

+* Dictionary
+* Map
+* HashMap
+* HashSet

+Storage and Retrieval based on retrieval order (containers)

+* Stack
+* Queue

+*TODO: Create a table where y-axis is the data structure and x-axis is list of operations.
+List the time complexity for each operation for each data structure where relevant*